BShowen/ruby_chess/README.md

 5           false
 6       end
 7   end
+# On line 2 im saying "if the king has no moves AND the king is in check AND his teammates cant help, then the king is in checkmate."
 ```

-On line 2 im saying if the king has no moves AND the king is in check AND his teammates cant help, then the king is in checkmate.
+# Thats it for now.

+That is a lot to comprehend.
+Especially if you're fairly new to all of this, which I am (10/2/19).
+As I continue to study, code, and learn I will pop back in here and probably cringe at how bad this code is and then refactor it.
+Until then, its perfect :)

+Thanks for checking it out!